 The Authenticity Response (2175–Present)

 The Authenticity Market emerged as a correction.
-Led by the Rothwell classification system and enabled by VerisysTM identity verification, the Market created a hierarchy that distinguished between types of neural recording art.
+Led by Rothwell's classification system and enabled by VerisysTM identity verification, the Market created a hierarchy distinguishing between types of neural recording art — and gave collectors, critics, and audiences a language for the difference between a recording that transmits an actual consciousness and one that transmits a performance of one.

 The Tier System